I've convinced my entire family to get the SURI toothbrush - here's why you'll want to invest in one, too

 I'm a huge fan of the magnetic mirror mount, which keeps my brush clean and separate from other appliances, and actually elevates - rather than distracts from - my bathroom decor.
 More accessories of note include the charging travel case which cleans itself with UV-C light between uses (genius) and the USB charging stand which continues the sleek design theme.

-In terms of materials and aftercare, this is where Suri really impresses me.
+In terms of materials and aftercare, this is where SURI really impresses me.
 As Dr. Day points out, "It's more important than ever that we should consider the environmental impact of our health routines.
 Every year, four billion plastic manual toothbrushes go to landfill or end up in our oceans.
 Historically, many electric toothbrushes don't survive more than two to three years of use.
 With multiple layers of plastic and non-recyclable batteries, this is not helping make for a clean planet."

-Suri's plant-based brush heads are pretty revolutionary in this regard.
+SURI's plant-based brush heads are pretty revolutionary in this regard.
 They can be recycled for free by the brand, and you can also set up a brush head subscription, which ships two extra heads with your first purchase and every six months afterwards.
 Waste?
 Consider it minimised.

 Is a SURI toothbrush worth it?

 In my opinion, yes.
 As above, the chic, sustainable, easy-to-use and effective design makes it pretty much the best toothbrush I’ve ever used.
-It costs £75 for the brush only and £95 for the brush and UV case (which I would highly recommend, as it’s great for travelling).
+It typically costs £75 for the brush only and £95 for the brush and UV case (which I would highly recommend, as it’s great for travelling).

 There are much pricier models available with far less attractive features, so the under-£100 price makes for a pretty great investment purchase, IMO.
 You can shop the different colour options for yourself below - happy scrubbing.